 PLPD insurance does not cover theft, as this is considered damage that affects you, not another driver or owner of property you might have damaged with your vehicle.
 Instead, theft falls under what’s known as comprehensive insurance, which addresses any repairs to your car which might take place outside of a collision.
 That includes hail damage, falling trees, vandalism, and theft.
 However, even comprehensive insurance will not cover the items stored in your car when it was stolen.

 While PLPD does not cover theft, it does provide coverage in the event of an accident.
 As a result. if you are involved in an accident, and especially if the accident is your fault, the premiums for your PLPD insurance will likely rise.
 That means it’s more important than ever to comparison shop for the best rates.
 Know what’s required in your state, and compare quotes from several insurance companies.

-Property damage is considered to be damage to any physical property in a car accident, including vehicles involved in the crash as well as stationary objects or structures, like fences and mailboxes.
-Property damage in an accident is usually covered by the at-fault driver’s property damage liability insurance.
+Property damage in an auto accident is considered to be damage done by or to a vehicle, including to stationary objects or structures, like fences and mailboxes.
+Property damage in an accident is typically covered by the at-fault driver’s property damage liability insurance.